 Humanity’s Need for Sacrificial Love

-Humanity has free will and the ability to rationalize evil.
+Humanity has the ability to choose to love and the ability to rationalize evil.
 For this reason, humanity needs a moral corrective.
 People need an Exemplar.
-Humanity needs a Savior to rescue them from such corruption.
+Humanity needs a Savior to rescue them from such corruption of moral degradation.
 No one can perfectly keep their own moral code.
-All are guilty of acting contrary to love and this God’s eternal purpose for humanity.
+Anyone who is guilty of acting contrary to love has contradicted God’s eternal purpose for humanity.
+They act in rebellion to God.
 The world needs saving.

-People know God’s love through Christ.
-“God shows His love for us in that while we were yet sinners, Christ died for us,” (Rom 5:8).
-John revealed, “By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers” (1 John 3:16).
+People can know God’s love through Jesus of Nazareth.
+Jesus’s beloved disciple, John, revealed, “By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers” (1 John 3:16).
+The apostle Paul revealed, “God shows His love for us in that while we were yet sinners, Christ died for us” (Rom 5:8).
 God’s love is far greater than any other and sufficient that no other love is comparable to God’s love.
 God’s love is unconditional (Rom 8:37–39).
 Sin cannot hinder God’s love, but only one’s love for God.

-Love is an constant as moral virtues are absolute.
+Love is constant as moral virtues are absolute.
 Humanity’s existence makes no sense and has no ultimate purpose without love.
-One cannot accept that love is constant and eternal without accepting that God is the source.
-The Christian faith is the only faith to uphold this truth in its foundation, morality, and sacrificial love of God epitomized in Jesus Christ.
+One cannot accept that love is constant and eternal without accepting that God is the constant source of love.
+The Christian faith is the only faith to uphold this truth in its foundation of morality by the sacrificial love of God epitomized in Jesus the Christ.

 MORE ABOUT LOVE AND THE CHRISTIAN FAITH

 All of the Christian Scriptures start and finish with love.
-These inspired writers intended all commands from love even those instructions that people do not like.
+The biblical writers intended all commands from love even those instructions that people do not like.
 Every page of the sacred text teaches mercy, compassion, correction, and even justice from love.
 Justice and correction must come from love.
 Jesus said, “As many as I love, I rebuke and chasten.
 Therefore be zealous and repent” (Rev 3:19).

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.
 Love never ends.
 (1 Cor 13:4–8a)

 The message of the Christian faith is love.
-Every teaching and good deed is unto this message (1 Cor 13:1–3).
-The first of the fruit of the Spirit is love (Gal 5:22).
+Every teaching and good deed is a part of the message of Godly love (1 Cor 13:1–3).
+The first fruit of the Spirit is love (Gal 5:22).
 The apostle John observed, “Anyone who does not love does not know God, because God is love.
 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him” (1 John 4:8–9).
-Furthermore, “The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith” (1 Tim 1:5), and the instruction to “Follow the pattern of the sound words that you have heard from me, in the faith and love that are in Christ Jesus” (2 Tim 1:13).
+Furthermore, “The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith” (1 Tim 1:5), and the instruction is: “Follow the pattern of the sound words that you have heard from me, in the faith and love that are in Christ Jesus” (2 Tim 1:13).
 Christians gather for this reason “to stir up one another to love and good works” (Heb 10:24).

 Following Christ via Love